ArhanChaudhary/qter/media/paper/paper.typ

 // Cycle structure:
 // Populating the pruning table is a form of search

 Finally, the Cycle Combination Solver generates the pruning tables and performs IDA\* search at the same time.
-It would not be very efficient for the Cycle Combination Solver to spend all of its time generating the pruning tables only for the actual searching part to be easy.
-It balances out querying and generation.
-Starting from an uninitialized pruning table, if the number of queries exceeds the number of set values by a factor of $3$, it pauses the search to generate a deeper layer of that pruning table and then continues.
+It would not be very efficient for the Cycle Combination Solver to spend all of its time generating the pruning tables only for the actual searching part to be easy, so it balances out querying and generation; starting from an uninitialized pruning table, if the number of queries exceeds the number of set values by a factor of $3$, it pauses the search to generate a deeper layer of that pruning table and then continues.

 ==== Pruning table compression